Our Jobless Future

 Governments also rely on people having jobs.
 Income taxes collected on wages are the main source of government revenues.
 A population with low unemployment rates is also more likely to be a contented and peaceful population.

-Businesses are also highly dependent on the existence of the job economy.
+Businesses are also highly dependent on the existence of the jobs economy.
 Businesses require workers and they benefit from a stable workforce that is employed for an indefinite period.

 Our jobs-centered economy produces a prodigious and growing amount of goods and services and real wealth each year.
 And it is their job that primarily determines the share of the economy’s output that each working adult can receive.
 A significant portion of the output of the economy is also distributed to the owners of productive land and capital through rent and corporate profits.
 And a very significant portion is redistributed by government to the elderly and the needy.
-But for the vast majority of working-age adults, their share of the output of the economy, and therefore their standard of living, is determined by the wages they earn from their job.
+But for the vast majority of working-age adults, their share of the output of the economy, and therefore their standard of living, is determined by the wages they earn from their job (and/or that of their spouse).

-But the question arises: Does our jobs economy, combined with income taxes that fund various government payments to individuals, distribute the output of the economy in a reasonably fair manner?
+But the question arises: Does our jobs economy, along with the rents and profits to owners of land and businesses combined with income taxes that fund various government payments to individuals, distribute the output of the economy in a reasonably fair manner?
 Are the wages that various jobs pay inherently fair because they are (supposedly) set in an open competitive market?

 Increasingly, those at the bottom and even those near the middle of the wage scale argue that the outputs of the economy are not distributed fairly.